 An initial administrative review is conducted to determine compliance with requirements and completeness of the application.
 A review panel will be established to evaluate proposals on the basis of the evaluation criteria listed above.
 The panelists will provide individual evaluations on proposals, thus there will be no consensus recommendation.
-All proposals reviewed will be ranked according to the average score and the selecting official (the Centers Director) will award in rank order, unless the proposal is justified to be selected out of rank order based upon (1), (2), (3), (5) and (6) of the factors below.
+All proposals reviewed will be ranked according to the average score and the selecting official (the Center's Deputy Director) will award in rank order unless a proposal is justified to be awarded out of rank order based upon one or more of the selection factors listed in the section below.
 Thus proposals with the highest scores may not necessarily be selected for an award.
 The Selecting Official makes the final recommendations for award to the Grants Officer who is authorized to obligate the funds.